allegro/hermes/docs/contents/tech/04_message_tracker.rst

 Configuration of ``HermesConsumer`` is similar.

-To read message trace from
+To read message trace from management api, you need to configure read-only `LogRepository` via Spring `@Configuration`:

 .. code-block:: java